byCedric/use-expo/packages/sensors/docs/use-barometer.md

 interface BarometerOptions {
-	/** The initial data to use before the first update. */ initialData?: BarometerMeasurement;
+	/** The initial data to use before the first update. */ initial?: BarometerMeasurement;
-    /** If it should check the availability of the sensor, defaults to `true`. */ getAvailability?: boolean;
+	/** If it should check the availability of the sensor, defaults to `true`. */ availability?: boolean;
 	/**
 	 * The interval, in ms, to update the barometer data.
 	 * Note, this is set globally through `Barometer.setUpdateInterval`.
+	 * When used in 2 or more components, only the last rendered component's interval will be used for all.
 	 */
-	updateInterval?: number;
+	interval?: number;
 }
 ```